nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/addCommandParser.PNG" width="800"><br>
 _Figure 3.3.2 : Actions taken within `AddCommandParser`_

-`Edit Command` - It is able to edit a task using Index.
-This function make use of the Optional class to update the task.

-`Done Command` - It is able to indicate a task to be completed and move it from the task list to the completed task list.

 `Delete Command` - It is able to delete a task using Index.
 This function can only work if the given index is valid.